The-Duat/Nile/pages/miz.md

 ## miz service

 **mizOS was originally built for the runit init system.
-Commands with an ¥ next to the name are SystemD compatable.**
+Commands with an ¥ next to the name are SystemD compatible.**

 `miz service link <service>` - Add a service.
 Lets it start up at boot.